 PHASE I – SIJ Pain Relief & Joint Protection

-While pain relievers or anti-inflammatory medications are often prescribed for acute SIJ dysfunction they will not address the true cause of SIJ pain.
-Chronic cases of SIJ dysfunction should be thoroughly assessed by a healthcare practitioner who has a comprehensive understanding of the biomechanics and muscular control of your SIJ, pelvis and hip complex.
+While pain relievers or anti-inflammatory medications are often prescribed for acute SIJ dysfunction, they will not address the actual cause of SIJ pain.
+A healthcare practitioner who has a comprehensive understanding of the biomechanics and muscular control of your SIJ, pelvis and hip complex should thoroughly assess chronic cases of SIJ dysfunction.
 Managing your sacroiliac pain is the main reason that most people seek treatment for sacroiliac joint dysfunction.
-In truth, it was actually the final symptom that you developed and should be the first symptom to improve in most cases.
+In truth, it was the final symptom that you developed and should be the first symptom to improve in most cases.
 If this is the case, the prevention of a recurrence becomes your priority.

-Natural short-term pain relief can often be achieved by using ice or heat packs applied to your SIJ’s.
+You can often achieve natural short-term pain relief using ice or heat packs applied to your SIJ’s.

-Managing your inflammation.
-Sacroiliac joint inflammation it best eased via ice therapy and techniques or exercises that unload the inflammed structures.
+You are managing your inflammation.
+Sacroiliac joint inflammation is best eased via ice therapy and techniques or exercises that unload the inflammed structures.
 Your doctor may recommend a course of non-steroidal anti-inflammatory drugs such as ibuprofen.
-Some seronegative arthritis condition can predispose you to sacroiliitis.
-Special blood tests can be arranged by your doctor to assist diagnosis in these conditions.
+Some seronegative arthritis conditions can predispose you to sacroiliitis.
+Your doctor can arrange special blood tests to assist in diagnosis in these conditions.
 Prolonged morning stiffness is a common complaint.
 See Ankylosing Spondylitis.

 SIJ Protection & Support

 Sacroiliac joint instability occasionally requires additional passive support until your muscles successfully control the joint.
 Supportive taping is often beneficial during the initial pain reduction phase.

 You may manage longer-term instability with a sacroiliac joint stabilisation belt.
 However, an exercise protocol to specifically address your SIJ issue usually is more effective.